 What about swimming?

 - It is generally safe to swim with it (we do too!), but even solid gold will eventually darken under relentless contact with chlorine.
 Any kind of gold that is less than 24K are alloys after all.

 - It takes a special set of circumstances (such as abrasive scratching) for the gold layer to wear off.
 High quality 14K GF (1/20) jewelry is extremely durable and can last many years even with daily wear.

 How do I clean my jewelry?

-- Wash with mild soap and warm water.
-Go ahead and shower with your jewelry if that makes it easier!
+- Clean with mild soap and warm water.

 - Generally you do not need to use gold or silver polishing cloth on jewelry that is NOT solid gold or solid silver.
 These cloths contain chemicals and abrasives, which removes the top layer of your solid gold and silver jewelry to reveal a new shiny layer within.
 For gold-filled jewelry, use a soft cotton cloth instead.

 - HOWEVER, in the unlikely case where your sweat has stained your necklace (this happens to <10% of the population, thanks to body chemistry), a light cleaning with silver polishing cloth will help restore colour and shine.
 It’s easy-peasy!
 BUT to avoid browning in the first place, shower with your necklace after a sweaty day, if you plan to take it off.